Seth Rollins: Universal Champion (2018–2019)

-On January 27, 2019, at the Royal Rumble, Rollins won his first Royal Rumble match by lastly eliminating Braun Strowman.
+At the Royal Rumble on January 27, 2019, Rollins won his first Royal Rumble match by lastly eliminating Braun Strowman.
 The following night on Raw, Rollins challenged Brock Lesnar for the Universal Championship at WrestleMania 35.
-Soon after, Rollins reconciled with Ambrose and the recently returned Reigns to reform The Shield for the third time.
-The trio defeated Drew McIntyre, Bobby Lashley and Baron Corbin on March 10 at Fastlane.
+Soon after, Rollins reconciled with Ambrose and the recently returned Reigns to reform The Shield for the third time, defeating McIntyre, Lashley and Baron Corbin on March 10 at Fastlane.
 At WrestleMania 35 on April 7, Rollins defeated Lesnar to win the Universal Championship for the first time.

 Rollins then entered a feud with AJ Styles, retaining the Universal Championship against him on May 19 at Money in the Bank.
 Rollins successfully defended the title against Corbin at Super ShowDown on June 7, and at Stomping Grounds on June 23; the latter title defense featured Lacey Evans as special guest referee.
 He won with assistance of his real-life wife and Raw Women's Champion Becky Lynch to overcome the biased refereeing from Evans.
 Rollins and Lynch defeated Corbin and Evans at Extreme Rules on July 14 in a Winner Takes All Extreme Rules match mixed tag team match.
 Afterwards, Rollins lost the title to Lesnar, who cashed in his Money in the Bank contract, ending his reign at 98 days.
 The following night on Raw, Rollins won a ten-man battle royal for the right to face Lesnar for the championship at SummerSlam by last eliminating Randy Orton.
 At the event on August 11, Rollins defeated Lesnar to regain the championship, making him the second wrestler to hold the Universal Championship more than once.
 He also became the first superstar to defeat Lesnar at both WrestleMania and SummerSlam.

-On the August 19 episode of Raw, Rollins won his record-tying fifth Raw Tag Team Championship along with Braun Strowman when they defeated Karl Anderson and Luke Gallows.
+On the August 19 episode of Raw, Rollins became a 3-time Double Champion when him and Braun Strowman defeated Karl Anderson and Luke Gallows to win the Raw Tag Team Championship.
 At Clash of Champions on September 15, Rollins and Strowman lost the titles to Dolph Ziggler and Robert Roode.
 Later that night, Rollins retained the Universal Championship against Strowman but was attacked by "The Fiend" Bray Wyatt after the match.
 At Hell in a Cell on October 6, Rollins defended his title against The Fiend in a Hell in a Cell match that ended in referee stoppage after The Fiend was buried under several weapons and hit with a sledgehammer by Rollins, a decision which was negatively received by critics and fans.
-On October 31 at Crown Jewel, Rollins lost the Universal Championship to The Fiend in a falls count anywhere match, ending his second reign at 80 days.
+On October 31, at Crown Jewel, Rollins lost the Universal Championship to The Fiend in a falls count anywhere match, ending his second reign at 80 days.